-Betting machines - This licensing authority will, as per the Gambling Commission's Guidance, take into account the size of the premises, the number of counter positions available for person-to-person transactions, and the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines an operator wants to offer.
+When considering the number, nature and circumstances of betting machines an operator wants to offer, this licensing authority will, as per the Gambling Commission's Guidance, take into account the following:

+- The size of the premises. - The number of counter positions available for person-to-person transactions. - The ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people.

-16. Credit/ATMs
+16. Credit and ATMs

-Section 177 of the 2005 Act requires, in relation to casino and bingo premises licences, that a condition be placed on the licence prohibiting the provision of credit in connection with gambling authorised by the licence or any involvement with the provision of credit.
+Section 177 of the Gambling Act 2005 requires, in relation to casino and bingo premises licences, that a condition be placed on the licence prohibiting the provision of credit in connection with gambling authorised by the licence or any involvement with the provision of credit.

-Section 177 does not, however, prevent the licensee from permitting the installation of cash dispensers (ATMs) on the premises.
+Section 177 does not however, prevent the licensee from permitting the installation of cash dispensers (ATMs) on the premises.
 Such machines may accept credit cards (and debit cards) providing the arrangement is subject to a requirement that the licensee has no other commercial connection with the machine provider in relation to gambling (aside from the agreement to site the machines) and does not profit from the arrangement, nor make any payment in connection with the machines.